-The National Council of Educational Research and Training (NCERT) acknowledges the valuable contribution of the organisations and individuals involved in the development of this textbook.
+The National Council of Educational Research and Training (NCERT) acknowledges the valuable contribution of the individuals and organisations involved in the development of this textbook.

 Department of Women's Studies (DWS) could not have gone ahead with this endeavour without the direction and guidance of Krishna Kumar, former Director, NCERT.